One of the many wonderful ways to figure out how you can improve yourself is to find out which skills you possess thatwill be your strengths.

 This will give you the necessary time to achieve a few results and motivate you to keep going with the next one.

-You may be doing something that is wonderful already and just didn’t notice it.
-But in that first journal exercise, we want to put several different ways which we use to practice self-discipline and then update the journal each day when we are done doing it.
+So, in that first journal exercise, we want to put several different reasons which we will use to practice and then update the journal each day when we are done doing it.

 You will choose how you want to develop that ability.
 There could be ten ways to practice it every day or any number of things to do.